-Assessment of School Crime and a Healthy School Climate - The California Healthy Kids Survey was administered during the 2020-2021 school year.
+Assessment of School Crime and a Healthy School Climate

+Data above comes from The California Healthy Kids Survey, last administered during the 2022-2023 school year.
+Additional data comes from our annual Family, Student, and Staff LCAP Survey.

 School Engagement and Supports